 Ben’s Fund Autism Grant

-Our Mission – is to provide grant opportunities to families across Washington state who need financial assistance with services specifically related to autism spectrum disorder treatments.
-From therapies to equipment we want to help support our local families ease some of the financial strain associated with autism.
-To find out if your family may qualify for an autism grant worth up-to $1,000.00 per child.
+The Ben's Fund Mission is to provide grant opportunities to families across Washington state who need financial assistance with requests related specifically to autism spectrum disorder treatments.
+From therapies to equipment, we support our local families by easing some of the financial strain associated with autism.
+Ben's Fund grants are available for up to $1,000.00 per child, per year.

-Here is a list of just some of the autism services and equipment families are successfully receiving grants for:
+Here is a list of just some of the autism services and equipment families have received a Ben's Fund Grant for:

-- Electronic communication equipment, tablets, covers and Apps
+- Electronic communication equipment, tablets, apps and covers

 - Weighted blankets and pressure clothing